 Drawing extensively from ashram literature and the authorâ€™s field research, the book critically analyzes the notions of inculturation in the encounter between Christianity and Hindu spirituality and ritualism.
 It looks at how the Movement grew out of the colonial encounter and how it evolved through the years, which was contingent on developments within Christian churches outside India.
 The volume also discusses the reinterpretation of the idea of the "ashram" by Christian theologians, the introduction of elite Brahmanical concepts within the Movement and the unique theological perspectives which were nurtured in these ashrams.

-The book offers an alternate perspective to the generally perceived history of Christianity in India.
-It will be of interest to scholars and researchers of religious studies, Christianity, sociology, social anthropology, and religious history.
+The book offers an alternative perspective to the generally perceived history of Christianity in India.
+It will be of interest to scholars and researchers of religious studies, Christianity, sociology, social anthropology and religious history.

 Introduction 1.
 Preliminary Notes on Christianity in India 2.
 Inculturation of Christianity 3.
 The History of the Christian Ashram Movement 4.
 The Phenomenon of the Christian Ashram 5.
 Conclusion: Interpretative Possibilities of the Christian Ashram Movement.
 Index.

 ZdenÄ›k Ĺ tipl is an assistant professor of Indology at the Faculty of Arts, Charles University in Prague.
 He teaches Sanskrit, Indian history and religion.
 His research interests include Christianity in India and the Sanskrit Puranas.
 He has been travelling in India extensively since 1996